 Examining Roma identity discourse and personally connect with Roma communities in each destination in order to explore the limits of our notions of identity and alterity.
 Class will comprise small group discussion and will incorporate readings from multiple fields including Orientalism, media studies, and anthropology – with an emphasis on authors of Roma origin.

-*Subject to when & where you buy your ticket
+- Airfare (average price subject to when and where your buy your ticket - $1,600)

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.